Once they start, entrepreneurs have a hard time stopping. But that doesn’t mean they never get stuck.

 Where there’s a will

 “There’s always a way” is the entrepreneur’s default when confronted with setbacks and challenges.
-But some obstacles can really throw you off your path.
+But some obstacles can really throw even the most resourceful people off track.

 Feeling stuck sucks.
 But it can also be immensely fulfilling when you figure out how to move forward.
 These moments when you're reaching for your goals and your resourcefulness is stretched can even serve as inspiration the next time you get stuck.